This tutorial explains the recommended method of creating a clustered Looker configuration.

 - If Looker is currently running, shut down your Looker configuration.

-- If you were previously clustering using inotify scripts then stop those scripts, remove them from cron, and delete them.
+- If you were previously clustering using inotify Linux scripts, stop those scripts, remove them from cron, and delete them.

-Create a network share and mount it on each node in the cluster.
-Make sure that it is configured to automount on each node, and that the looker user has the ability to read and write to it.
-For this example, we will call the network share
+- Create a network share and mount it on each node in the cluster.
+Make sure that it is configured to automount on each node, and that the Looker user has the ability to read and write to it.
+In the following example, the network share is named

 mv looker/models /mnt/looker-share/ mv looker/models-user-* /mnt/looker-share/

 For each node, add the

 LOOKERARGS.
 Specify the network share, as shown in this example:

 $HOME/looker/lookerstart.cfgso that the settings are not affected by updates.
 If your

 LOOKERARGSare not listed in that file, then someone may have added them directly to the

 Each node in the cluster must write to a unique